Anthony-Doyle/EmbeddedSystems/ReadMe.md

 An external timer was used by DMA to allivate the process of systick interupting the main code to run the dac and adc

+## Main

+## Filter
+The filter used in this project was a butterworth low pass filter.
+An FIR filter was tested but due to how this filter is implemented it took alot more resources to compute for an aduquate attenuation.

+## Sinusoid Generator

 ## Buffer

+## Conclusion

 ## Results

+##Future Work